5 Fascinating Fun Facts About Sound Energy

 Sound energy is a form of mechanical energy that travels in waves through different mediums such as air, water, and solids.

-Read more Discovering December: Fun Facts to Know
+Read more Discovering La Befana: Fun Facts and Traditions

 The speed of sound varies depending on the medium, with sound traveling faster in solids than in liquids and gases.